 Why the Transparency program and do you need it?

-The problem for Amazon is, the marketplace has become too difficult to monitor inventory with hundreds of millions of SKUs being sold.
-And this is leading to a growing number of crooked companies selling counterfeit products on Amazon, as well as other e-commerce sites.
+The problem for Amazon was that the marketplace became too difficult to monitor inventory with hundreds of millions of SKUs being sold.
+And this led to a growing number of crooked companies selling counterfeit products on Amazon, as well as other e-commerce sites.

 “Our goal is to rightly shift the burden of trafficking to the supply chain and third-party online marketplaces and intermediaries that right now are blanketing this country with dangerous products that cheat consumers out of billions of dollars a year,” Director of Trade and Manufacturing Policy Peter Navarro wrote in a Wall Street Journal op-ed.

 This is where Amazon hopes the Transparency program will help sellers and consumers.
-The goal of Transparency, and several other new programs Amazon is implementing, is to stop the sale of counterfeits.
+The goal of Transparency, and several other programs Amazon has implemented, is to stop the sale of counterfeits.
 The program is also designed to reassure Amazon customers that they aren’t buying fake products.

 How does Transparency work?

-In short, the Transparency program is a way for Amazon to track products and make sure fake products aren’t getting shipped into or out of warehouses.
-Amazon has been enrolling brands in the program slowly for the last two years.
+In short, the Transparency program is a way for Amazon to track products and make sure fake products aren’t getting shipped into or out of its warehouses.

 If your company enrolls in the Transparency program, Amazon will supply you with unique barcodes or Transparency codes for every unit you sell, whether it’s on Amazon or another e-commerce site.
 Amazon tracks the codes and if it receives a shipment of your products without the Transparency codes, an investigation will be launched.